-Sicily is an area of stunningly diverse scenery and our campervan Sicily trip, part of our campervanning in Italy, was a roller coaster ride of surprises.
-From incredible canyons and creepy catacombs to mountain towns and beautiful beaches.
-This Sicily motorhome itinerary has a mixture of experiences that can all be fitted into a week’s road trip through the country.
+Sicily is an area of stunningly diverse scenery and this Sicily road trip, takes you from incredible canyons to creepy catacombs, and from mountain towns to beautiful beaches.
+This itinerary has a mix of experiences that can all be fitted into a week or more on a Sicilian road trip.

 This interactive map shows all of the places we visited on our campervanning trip through Sicily.
 Click the square symbol in the top right corner to expand the map and you will see a key on the right-hand side.